Correlation ratio: Definition

 i.e. the weighted variance of the category means divided by the variance of all samples.
+The ratio is thus the groups sum of squares divided by the total sum of squares.

 If the relationship between values of $x$ and values of $\overline{y}_x$ is linear (which is certainly true when there are only two possibilities for x) this will give the same result as the square of Pearson's correlation coefficient; otherwise the correlation ratio will be larger in magnitude.
 It can therefore be used for judging non-linear relationships.

 Range

 The correlation ratio $\eta$ takes values between 0 and 1.
 The limit $\eta=0$ represents the special case of no dispersion among the means of the different categories, while $\eta=1$ refers to no dispersion within the respective categories. $\eta$ is undefined when all data points of the complete population take the same value.

 Example

 Suppose there is a distribution of test scores in three topics (categories):